MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 However, when we deploy the application to Cloud Foundry, Spring Cloud Stream uses the  [CF_INSTANCE_INDEX](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#CF-INSTANCE-INDEX) environment variable to [configure](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/config/BindingServiceProperties.java#L66) `spring.cloud.stream.instanceIndex` property if we have not set it yet.

-To test this behaviour, run `trade-executor/run.sh 2` command to launch an instance of **Trade Executor** with `CF_INSTANCE_INDEX = 2`.
-You will see in the management ui that there is a 3rd queue called `trades.trades_group-2`.

-If we are using [Cloud Foundry auto-scaling](https://docs.run.pivotal.io/appsman-services/autoscaler/using-autoscaler.html) feature, we have to set/override it.
-Likewise if we are not able to control the deployed number of instances.
+If we are using [Cloud Foundry auto-scaling](https://docs.run.pivotal.io/appsman-services/autoscaler/using-autoscaler.html) feature, we have to set/override by round-robin the instances among the partitions.
+This means instance 0 will go to partition 0, instance 1 to partition 1, but instance 2 will go to partition 0, and so forth.

+These is what it takes to deploy the **Trade Executor** application in Cloud Foundry:
+  - [Declare the number of partitions](trade-executor/manifest.yml#L5) in the manifest.yml that we will use to push the application to Cloud Foundry.
+  - [Set the `instanceIndex` so that it round-robins CF_INSTANCE_INDEX around the number of partitions](trade-executor/.profile) in the .profile file that we will be sent when we push the application to Cloud Foundry

+There is another [manifest.yml](trade-requestor/manifest.yml) but it is not really important except that it allows us to override the number of partitions defined in the [application.yml](trade-requestor/src/main/resources/application.yml).

 ### Changing partition count and/or partition selection strategy